York County, SC Building Permits: Complete Guide for Custom Homes & Remodels

 • Decks above 30 inches and retaining walls above four feet need permits

-Permit Fees and Plan Review Timelines as of 2026
+What Are Permit Fees and Plan Review Timelines as of 2026?

 York County calculates building permit fees on a square-foot basis using the South Carolina ICC valuation table, then layers in plan review fees, trade permit minimums, and impact fees that vary by school district.
 Fort Mill School District impact fees run higher than Clover or Rock Hill because of capital construction demand along the I-77 corridor.